Starting a small business is no small decision.

 2. Focus on the customer and fully understand the market

-There are many examples of companies that do not have the best product/service or are not first to market, yet are very successful because they have mastered marketing and sales.
+There are many examples of companies that do not have the best product/service or are not first to market, yet are very successful because they have mastered online marketing and sales.

 3. Start small and grow